SetProtocol/STIPS/STIPS/STIP-005.md

 <td valign="top">Frequency of rebalances</td>
 <td valign="top">

 In CLM/ALM, since our position was a CDP, we had to actively manage our leverage ratios, keep track of them and call lever/delever every 24 hours.

 </td>
 <td valign="top">

 Leverage ratios be pushed off the target by:
 + price movement of underlying assets
 + funding flows

 Like CDPs Perp positions are exposed to liquidation risks when account values drop below minimum margin requirements.

 The module will need to support active maintenance of the leverage target although it's unclear what the rebalance cadence might need to be.

 </td>
 </tr>
 </table>

 ### PerpV2 Issuance, Redemption and Lever/Delever flow analysis

+**:warning: NOTE:  :warning:**

+The user flows documented here are for a module design that encapsulates PerpV2 specific logic in a dedicated adapter.
+However we decided to drop the adapter pattern for our initial implementation - all logic resides in a PerpV2 module instead.

 ## Issuance